samsaradog/prolog_ttt/README.md

 In the directory where you cloned this archive type:

+    $ tttest

+This runs the tests without going into the SWI REPL.
+If you want to use the REPL, enter the following at the command prompt:

     $ swipl

-This will start a REPL-like interface for Prolog.
 This is not exactly like other REPL's you may be familiar with, but close enough for now.
-At the prompt enter:
+If you want to run the tests, first enter:

     ?- ['tictactoe.plt'].

 Don't forget the period at the end of the line.
 This loads the test file, which in turn loads the prolog source file.
-To run the tests, enter:
+To actually run the tests, enter:

     ?- run_tests.